Asymptotic Results for Heavy-tailed L\'evy Processes and their Exponential Functionals: Asymptotic results for L evy processes with negative drift

-From (\ref{eqn3.09}), we see that $\mathbf{P}_x\{\tau_0>t\}\sim \mathbf{E}_x[\tau_0] \cdot \bar{\nu}(at)\sim 1$ for $x>0$ large enough, which means that $\xi$ will stay positive for a long time after jumping into a set far away from the origin.
-This recommends us that $\xi$ would stay positive for a long time if and only if it can stay positive until the arrival of the first large jump; see the following lemma.
+For any large $t$, from (\ref{eqn3.09}) we see that $\mathbf{P}_x\{\tau_0>t\}\to1$ as $x\to \infty$, which means that $\xi$ will stay positive for a long time after jumping into a set far away from the origin.
+This recommends us that $\xi$ would stay positive for a long time if and only if it can stay positive until the arrival of the first large jump; see the following lemma. \begin{lemma} For any $x> 0$ and large $t$, we have as $t\to\infty$,